cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/project-based-research.md

 ---

-# 💻 Usertesting.com
+# 💻 User Testing

 - We have performed **usability testing sessions** with specific audiences to **test the performance of newly launched pages or soon to be launch ones**.
 We used the sessions to evaluate the user experience and uncover usability issues for the specific pages.
 - We have used usertesting.com to observe people as they interact with the page and perform a specific task.
 - **Link**: [usertesting.com](https://www.usertesting.com/)
-- These are the steps taken to use the usertesting.com as a tool to perform usability testing sessions.
+- These are the steps taken to use the user testing as a tool to perform usability testing sessions.

 | Steps 	| Process 	| Tools 	| Improvements 	|
 |-	|-	|-	|-	|